-We will conduct our audit in accordance with GAAS; GAS; the Uniform Guidance; the U.S. Office of Management and Budget's (OMB) Compliance Supplement; and the Specifications for Audits of Authorities, Boards, and Commissions, provided by the Auditor of Public Accounts for the Commonwealth of Virginia.
+We will conduct our audit in accordance with GAAS; GAS; the Uniform Guidance; the U.S. Office of Management and Budget's ("OMB") Compliance Supplement; and the Specifications for Audits of Audits of Authorities, Boards, and Commissions, provided by the Auditor of Public Accounts for the Commonwealth of Virginia.
 Those standards, regulations, supplement, and specifications require that we comply with applicable ethical requirements.
-As part of an audit in accordance with GAAS, GAS, the Uniform Guidance, and Specifications for Audits of Authorities, Boards, and Commissions, we exercise professional judgement and maintain professional skepticism throughout the audit.
+As part of an audit in accordance with GAAS and GAS, we exercise professional judgement and maintain professional skepticism throughout the audit.
 We also:

-1. Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-2. Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
+1. Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, based on an understanding of the Commission and its environment, the applicable financial reporting framework, and the Commission's system of internal control, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+2. Consider the Commission's system of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Commission's internal control.
 However, we will communicate to you in writing concerning any significant deficiencies or material weaknesses in internal control relevant to the audit of the financial statements that we have identified during the audit.
 3. Evaluate the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluate the overall presentation of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.
 4. Conclude, based on the audit evidence obtained, whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Commission's ability to continue as a going concern for a reasonable period of time.

-Because of the inherent limitations of an audit, together with the inherent limitations of internal control, an unavoidable risk that some material misstatements may not be detected exists, even though the audit is properly planned and performed in accordance with GAAS and GAS.
+Because of the inherent limitations of an audit, together with the inherent limitations of controls, an unavoidable risk that some material misstatements may not be detected exists, even though the audit is properly planned and performed in accordance with GAAS and GAS.
 Because the determination of waste or abuse is subjective, GAS does not require auditors to perform specific procedures to detect waste or abuse in financial statement audits.